AzeemRahimuddin/finch-robot-project/README.md

 ### Deployment
 - https://youtube.com/shorts/wm8ExPyb7CA
+-  Above is the link to youtube video of robot navigating maze.

 ## Required Components
+For this project, I needed to have a finch robot and a computer containing all necessary files in order for the finch robot to run properly and achieve the goal.

 ### Technical Requirements
 Your program must include at least 5 of these Java/OOP concepts: